-There were four decrees made to restore Jerusalem in this period, only the edict given to Nehemiah by Artaxerxes Longinus, made on the ‘new moon’ which was Nisan 1 in 444 BC authorized the rebuilding of the walls and gates of Jerusalem.
+There were four decrees made to restore Jerusalem in this period, only the edict given to Nehemiah by Artaxerxes Longinus, made on the ‘new moon’ which was 1 Nisan 3317 or in 444 BC authorized the rebuilding of the walls and gates of Jerusalem.
 It allowed Jerusalem to be a fully functional sovereign city-state once again.
-Nisan 1 was a significant date in its own right as it marks the Biblical ‘New Years’ Day, the start of the month of the Exodus from Egypt and the beginning of Jewish National History.
-The significance of Nisan 1 as March 5, 444 BC would also make a strong case for why that date is also the right start date.
-The Biblical New Year begins at the appearance of the first ‘new moon’ of Spring, that is, when the waxing crescent of the moon is first sighted immediately following the new moon.
+1 Nisan was a significant date in its own right as it marks the Biblical ‘New Years’ Day, the start of the month of the Exodus from Egypt and the beginning of Jewish National History.
+The significance of Nisan 1 as to March 5, 444 BC would also make a strong case for why that date is also the right start date.
+The Biblical New Year begins at the appearance of the first ‘new moon’ of Spring, that is when the waxing crescent of the moon is first sighted immediately following the new moon.
 Biblically, this new moon is called Rosh Chodashim as commanded in Exodus 12:2 (http://www.hebrew4christians.com/Holidays/Spring_Holidays/Rosh_Chodashim/rosh_chodashim.html).
-It is also possible to narrow down to a specific day in Nisan due to Nehemiah’s sadness which can be possibly explained by him knowing the significance of the present date of Nehemiah 2:1-10, Nisan 1, which celebrates the month of the Exodus from Egypt, while he is still similarly in captivity by the Persians.
-Nisan 1 would have had to start at sundown on March 4, 444 B.C so the exchange detailed in Nehemiah 2 must have happened after sundown as if they were celebrating with wine as mentioned.
-March 5 in the Gregorian calendar is the equivalent to the Jewish March 4th (sundown) to March 5th (sundown).
+We also know that Nehemiah’s brother Hanani (Nehemiah 1:2-3; 7:2) brought disturbing news about the terrible conditions of the undefended Jewish people in Jerusalem.
+Realizing the great urgency, Nehemiah was greatly distressed and sought God’s will through fasting and prayer to determine what steps he should take to help rectify the deplorable conditions of his countrymen.
+It is also possible to narrow down to a specific day in Nisan due to Nehemiah’s sadness which can be additionally explained by him knowing the significance of the present date of Nehemiah 2:1-10, 1 Nisan, which celebrates the month of the Exodus from Egypt, while he is still similarly in captivity by the Persians.
+1 Nisan would have had to start at nightfall on March 4, 444 BC so the exchange detailed in Nehemiah 2 must have happened after nightfall as if they were celebrating with wine as mentioned.
+March 5 in the Gregorian calendar is the equivalent to the Jewish March 4th (nightfall) to March 5th (nightfall).

 Seven ‘sevens,’ and sixty-two ‘sevens’ or 69 ‘sevens’ = Nehemiah Decree to Palm Sunday